 The Aoraki Mackenzie International Dark Sky Reserve is the only one of its kind in the Southern Hemisphere.
 Light pollution is restricted, producing excellent stargazing conditions.
 We took the Earth + Sky Mt John Observatory Tour and were thoroughly impressed by every aspect of the experience.

 You can see so much more than I’d previously realised with the naked eye alone!
 (The Magellanic Clouds, two faraway galaxies, were my favourite.
-They both feature in the centre-right in the bottom image above).
+They both feature centre-right in the image above).
 Even more through simple binoculars, and of course an enormous amount through the observatory’s telescopes: the Orion Nebula, Tarantula Nebula and the Jewel Box cluster to name a few.

 One of the coolest things?
 They also have an astrophotographer on site to whom you can give your dSLR.
 It’s then returned about 20 minutes later with epic photos like the ones above!